šŸ’» All Tech Tips (Present)

 Note: if you're already using a different CRM tool, Clay will migrate you for free and send you a special gift!
 Just email them at [email protected] to get started.

-If your exec knows hundreds of people but remembers zero birthdays, job changes, or who they had lunch with last quarter
+If your exec knows hundreds of people but remembers zero birthdays, job changes, or who they had lunch with last quarter… Clay might be worth a look.

 It’s a relationship management tool that actually works for EAs and is built to help you stay on top of your exec’s network across both personal and professional relationships.
 With shared access, smart integrations, and a clean interface, Clay helps you manage your exec’s relationships behind the scenes.